igorbenic/zip-recipes-free/readme.txt

 7. For more information, please visit [ziprecipes.net](https://ziprecipes.net)

 == Changelog ==
+= 8.0.0 =
+* New: recipe sharing: a new way to monetize your recipes!

 = 7.1.5 =
 * Fix: upgrade causing broken template
 * Fix: other plugins injecting notices in Zip settings page